 Who wants to apply to a job with a list of ingredients?
 Not me!
 Think about what your audience wants to see and what they want to hear.
 In the competitive world of recruitment there is so much choice out there, why would they respond to a list of demands?

 What’s in it for them!
-For instance, make sure they know that you offer great training that will help further develop them or that you have a high performing, competitive environment, but that gives them access to some of the best minds in the business to support them in delivering their personal objectives.
+For instance, make sure they know that you offer great training that will help further develop them.
+Or that you have a high performing, competitive environment, which gives them access to some of the best minds in the business.
+To ultimately support them in delivering their personal objectives.

 Use images or video to further capture their imagination, don’t just rely on words.
 Because we all absorb information in different ways and we want to ensure we entice a wide variety of applicants, to give us the best and most diverse choice of candidates for our vacancies.